 The Foreclosure Process

 If you breach your mortgage contract, the lender cannot simply evict you from the home and take possession of the property.
-The bank must sell the house through one of two foreclosure processes: a judicial or a nonjudicial foreclosure sale.
+The bank generally must sell the house through one of two foreclosure processes: a judicial or a nonjudicial foreclosure.

 A judicial foreclosure is available to lenders in every state and begins after the lender files a lawsuit in the court.
 Once served, the homeowner can respond to the complaint.
 Each side can then request evidence from the other side (in legal jargon, called “discovery”).
 After completing the discovery process, the case will go to trial.
 If the court approves the foreclosure, the lender can sell the home at a foreclosure sale.